 Previously, I had discussed about whether we gain any benefit from Social Security income after retirement just by waiting to start withdrawing.
 We learned that there is an advantage of waiting until age 70 when compared to starting to withdraw from Social Security benefit at age 62 or 66 only if you end up living past age 80.
 Recently, I started to think about what other options are there for the retirees when it comes to Social Security benefit.
-I am not sure if this is a viable option but what if those retirees, who do not need the extra income from Social Security at age 62, start collecting Social Security benefit early and start investing 100% instead of waiting to collect until age 70.
+One of the options is investing Social Security income in ROTH IRA.
+People tend not to think about investing during retirement, however, for those retirees who do not need the extra income from Social Security at age 62, they can start collecting Social Security benefit early and start investing 100% instead of waiting to collect until age 70.

 Keep in mind this is hypothetical as it could be challenging to consistently maintain a 6% rate of return during your retirement years.
 For those who are savvy investors, this option may work to your advantage utilizing the early Social Security benefit for investment.
 However, majority of us are not experts when it comes to investing.
 Therefore, if you do not need the extra Social Security benefit at age 62, then the better option may be waiting until age 66 or age 70.
 Remember, it’s always smart to invest early for your future.
 Don’t delay.